nehalvaghasiya/ml-nlp-projects/Machine Learning/Regression/Support Vector Regression (SVR)/CO2 emission prediction/README.md

 ## Overview
-- This is a simple Linear regresion model.
+- This is a Support Vector Regression (SVR) model.
 The trained model takes three parameters (Engine size, number of cylinders, fuel comsumption) as input and predict the co2 emissions(g/km) based on that.

 ## Technical Aspect
 - This project is divided into two part: